allankcrain/CenturyLink/README.md

   * More graceful handling of GitHub rate limiting (which can be a pretty big issue if you're repeatedly testing code that hits their APIs 1+(3*5) times in rapid succession).
   * Enforce an upper limit on the depth/width arguments.
 Rate limiting on the GitHub side should keep this from being a viable strategy to DDOS GitHub as is, but it's still something I'd want to take care of myself in real live code just to be sure.
   * Currently, the code in server.js that handles the two APIs is virtually identical, which is big code smell.
 If I found myself repeating that code pattern any more, I'd want to refactor that out to minimize the duplication.
-* The challenge description asks that the API work with GitHub *IDs*, but the API is designed to work with GitHub *usernames*.
+* The challenge description asks that the API work with GitHub *IDs*, but the API is designed to work with GitHub *logins*.
 I wasn't sure if that was part of the challenge or if it was a mistake, so I wrote the API to support both to cover my bases.
-The GitHub API used to convert ID numbers into usernames appears to be itself undocumented (I found it through a Stackexchange post from 2012 that lamented that it wasn't documented).
+The GitHub API used to convert ID numbers into logins appears to be itself undocumented (I found it through a StackExchange post from 2012 that also lamented that it wasn't documented, so its undocumented nature is certainly problematic, but the fact that it's been stable for at least 7 years is some comfort).
-* Special thanks to Anna Henningsen (github user addaleax), the answer to the question "Who's a random GitHub user with a bunch of followers I can use for testing?"
+* Special thanks to Anna Henningsen (GitHub user addaleax), the answer to the question "Who's a random GitHub user with a bunch of followers I can use for testing?"
-* Similarly, special thanks to Linus Torvalds, the answer to the question "Who's a GitHub user whose repositories are so famous that they would have a bunch of stargazers".
+* Similarly, special thanks to Linus Torvalds (GitHub user torvalds), the answer to the question "Who's a GitHub user whose repositories are so famous that they would have a bunch of stargazers".
 Also thanks to Linus for creating Linux.
 * The challenge text was somewhat ambiguous about how it defines depth.
 I wrote it to assume that 3 levels deep means that it retrieves followers, grandfollowers, and great-grandfollowers (i.e., the initial user passed in is not included in the follower depth, but the first level of followers returned is).